 The KingCamp instant canopy is a combination of lightweight and heavy-duty.
 The flysheet is made of a 210D polyester fabric.
 It also has a 1500mm PU coating for anti-UV and waterproofing.
 The frame is made of steel poles.

 Two people can quickly set it up without any tools required.
 The canopy tent is portable and also easy to carry.

 The folding canopy is a good solution to protect yourself from a rainstorm or even for sunshades.

 - Durable.
 Ripstop 210D polyester fabric.

-- Air vents in the peak to allow upward breezes
+- Air vents in the peak allow breezes upward

 - Large side mesh windows for ventilation

 - Waterproof and anti-UV.
 210D polyester flies with 1500mm coating.

 - Multipurpose.
 Rope the shelter to your vehicle and use it as a gazebo.
 Or use steel poles as a ground shelter.